 Marriage Number 1

 Francois and Mary were formally betrothed on April 19, 1558 in the great hall of the Louvre in Paris.
 On 24 April 1558, at age just 15 she married the Dauphin at Notre Dame Cathedral in Paris in a lavish ceremony.
 The French court artist Francois Clouet drew Mary’s portrait several times.
 These two drawings, of her and her husband, are believed to have been completed by Clouet around the time of their marriage.

 Only one year later in 1559, Mary unexpectedly found herself Queen of France as well as Scotland when the Dauphin’s father, Henri II, was killed in a jousting accident.
 Another year after that and Mary became a widow with Henri dying from an ear infection on 5 Dec 1560.
 His brother Charles becomes King Charles IX of France.

 Mary’s Return to Scotland

 Mary is now the Dowager Queen of France.
 However in a position of no power and childless she decides (aged 18) it’s time to return to Scotland.
 On the 14th August 1561 Mary set sail and 5 days later she had arrived back in Leith.
 A few weeks later she moved into the Palace of Holyroodhouse as Queen of Scotland.

 Scotland at this time was in the throes of the Reformation and a widening Protestant – Catholic split.
 Mary was raised as a Roman Catholic whilst in France.
 However whilst she was away, the official religion of Scotland had been reformed to Protestantism.
 On her return, she was therefore regarded with suspicion or outright hostility by many of her subjects.
 The Calvinist reformer John Knox preached against her as a foreign queen with an alien religion.
 However, not all Scots were opposed to her return.
-Their very tall (she was 5ft 11 inches) and very beautiful young queen returning to Scotland and creating a new court and her return was therefore welcomed by many.
+The very tall (she was 5ft 11 inches) and very beautiful young queen was returning to Scotland and creating a new court and her return was therefore welcomed by many.

 Marriage Number 2